 There are two aspects to this principle...

 included in the project and what isn't included in the project.
 Having a clear focus is a critical success factor.
+Start by making sure

-Once you have a clear focus, you can start to identify and prioritize the many tasks that need to be completed.
+Once you have a clear focus, you can identify and prioritize the many tasks that need to be completed.
 This

 Effective project managers know how to use the power of positive thinking to get results.